angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 ### Example of `afterRenderEffect()`: Dynamically Resizing a Textarea

-Let’s take a closer look at `afterRenderEffect()` through a practical example.
+Let's take a closer look at `afterRenderEffect()` through a practical example.

 In this example, we demonstrate how `afterRenderEffect()` can be used to dynamically adjust the height of a `<textarea>` based on both user and programmatic changes.
 The textarea is designed to be resized by dragging the bottom-right corner, but we also want it to automatically adjust its height periodically.